 This Valentine’s Day, let’s show some love to everyone in its supply chains

 Buying gifts to give to loved ones presents unique dilemmas to those who are concerned about who made them, under what conditions.
 Can you express your love for another person by buying them conflict jewelry, or child labour chocolate?
-And what are the alternatives?
+What are the alternatives?
+And how have these dilemmas changed as a result of decades of actvisism highlighting trade injustice in these supply chains?

 Teaching and learning resources